 Can you tell I’m excited?
 I LOVE Christmas cookie season.
 Christmas cookies have always been an absolute must in my family.
 And also for basically everyone that’s ever known me.
 When I was young, I always helped my mom bake lots of delicious Christmas cookies and candies to bring to holiday parties and give out to friends and neighbors.
 Somewhere along the way, I got old enough to take over the cookies and they became my assignment for the holidays (my mom still makes the candy, she’s the best at it).

-Once I got to high school, I started making the famous decorated cutout sugar cookies, among other delicious gems, to give to friends and neighbors, and ended up being known for them.
+Once I got to high school, I started making the famous decorated cutout sugar cookies, among other delicious gems, to give to friends and neighbors and ended up being known for them.
 They were expected at Christmastime and I was more than happy to make them!
 Baking Christmas cookies was, and still is, one of my favorite parts of the holiday season.

 Since I’ve already shared my go-to sugar cookie recipe, among other holiday favorites like snowballs and gingersnaps, I’ve decided to bring you another fun seasonal twist on the classic oatmeal raisin cookie (or oatmeal chocolate chip, which is the favorite in our household).
-This oatmeal cookie recipe has delicious warm flavors of cinnamon and nutmeg to bring out the best in the chunks of walnuts, dried apricots and cranberries.
+This fall harvest oatmeal cookie recipe has delicious warm flavors of cinnamon and nutmeg to bring out the best in the chunks of walnuts, dried apricots, and cranberries.
 And of course, there are indulgent white chocolate chips, too!
 I couldn’t leave out some form of chocolate.
 These harvest oatmeal cookies are pretty and festive, and the perfect addition to your Christmas cookie platter!

 Make sure you check your labels on the white chocolate chips.
 Some brands are made with real cocoa butter (yay!), while others are made with hydrogenated oils (yuck).
-You want real white chocolate, please!
+We want real white chocolate, please!
 I also try to look for unsweetened cranberries and apricots, so check those labels, too.

 - 1/2 cup butter, softened